Audition & Portfolio Review

 A series of 10 to 15 still images arranged in an order that you feel tells a story.
 The images can be drawings, photographs that you took yourself, found images (from magazines, the internet, etc.).
 Please submit a short accompanying paragraph that illuminates or explains the story that you are trying to tell and credit any images that are not your own.

-Up to 4 pieces of work that are a mix of Options A, B and/or C.
+Up to 4 pieces of work that are a mix of Options A, B, C and/or D.